 Currently in Costa Rica, municipal garbage collection and dumping services do not separate materials, making recycling education even more important for ecologically-friendly waste disposal -- especially considering that hazardous and toxic materials like batteries require special handling.

 Stay tuned every other Friday for a new Social Performance in Action story from the field.

 Questions?
 Comments?
 Send them to email@example.com.

-Jonathan Bloom As the Field Support Specialist for North America, Central America and the Caribbean, Jon is responsible for training new field partners in the region, and supporting existing partners in their Kiva operations to ensure a successful collaboration.
-Prior to joining Kiva as an FSS, Jon interned at Kiva with both the Community Outreach and Social Performance Teams.
+As the Portfolio Manager for South America, Jon is responsible for managing relationships with existing field partners and growing Kiva’s presence in the region through due diligence on potential partners.
+Based in San Francisco, Jon started at Kiva as the Portfolio Associate for Central America, supporting partners with their Kiva operations.
+Before joining Kiva full-time, Jon interned here with both the Community Outreach and Social Performance Teams.
 His passion for international development began as a Peace Corps Volunteer in Panama, working in the field of environmental conservation while living on an indigenous reservation.
-He began his career in microfinance as a graduate intern in Chile while conducting researching for his thesis.
+He began his career in microfinance as a graduate intern in Chile while researching his thesis.
 Jon holds a B.A. in Psychology and Spanish from Sonoma State University and an MSW from the University of Nevada, Reno.